Hearing on Brexit opens at EU’s highest court

-BRUSSELS (AP) — The European Union’s highest on Tuesday began considering whether Britain could unilaterally revoke its decision to leave the EU before the planned exit date of March 29.
+BRUSSELS (AP) — The European Union’s highest court on Tuesday began considering whether Britain could unilaterally revoke its decision to leave the EU before the planned exit date of March 29.

 The European Court of Justice on Tuesday opened the session, which will assess the issue under an accelerated procedure due to the urgency of Brexit.